Deephaven MCP

 What is Deephaven MCP?

-Deephaven MCP implements the MCP standard to provide seamless integration between Deephaven and your AI development workflow.
-While AI models query tables, generate code, and do the busy work, you get to focus on turning that work into actionable insights.
+Deephaven MCP implements the MCP standard to connect Deephaven to your AI development workflow.
+AI models can query tables, generate code, and execute scripts directly against your Deephaven sessions.

 Deephaven MCP has two components: